 The Telematics Guru Alerts system allows you to send notifications on one or a set of criteria, or record specific occurrences into events to report on.
 The most common alerts that all organisations should look at setting up are detailed in this article.
 This is not an exhaustive list by any means, but is just to give an idea of what the function can facilitate.

-There are a couple of different ways to set up low battery alerts in TG, depending on device type.
 All Devices , wired and battery powered, have a 'battery good flag' - which is mapped to Digital Input 25 in Telematics Guru.

 You can use the Alert Wizard to create a Low Battery Alert, which will use this input and the condition that the digital input is inactive.
 The wizard has the 'Conditions' tab preset, so you just need to input your message on Alert conditions being active and finished and assign it to an asset.